bertan-karacora/TractSeg/README.md

 To segment the bundles on a Diffusion Nifti image run the following command.
 (Diffusion.bvals and Diffusion.bvecs have to be in the same directory as the input image.)
-(You can use the example image provided in this repository under `examples`.)
+(You can use the example image provided in this repository under `resources/examples`.)

 ```
 TractSeg -i Diffusion.nii.gz --raw_diffusion_input